xarakas/spheroid-tnf-v2-emews/README.md

 The random seed of the experiment conducted and the number of the initial population is set in the `swift/swift_run_eqpy_rand.sh` file.

-Results from past experiments are used in order to reduce the runtime of the active learning scenario.
-These results can be found at `all_exps_DD.csv` csv file in the `python` folder.
+Results from past experiments can used in order to reduce the runtime of the active learning scenario.
+These results should be provided with a csv file named `all_exps_DD.csv` csv file in the `python` folder.

 ### Important note:
 .sh files in the `swift/` folder  set various environment parameters for the execution.